Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: A Case Study of IC-HDT-ECoTI

-In this section, we conduct a case study to demonstrate the effectiveness of the proposed ECoTI for HDT in a specific application, i.e., physical therapy, following the implementation guidelines in Sec. \ref{Kep}.
-This can be seen as a preliminary attempt to address the design requirements and challenges mentioned in Sec. \ref{KD}, including real-time communication and computation with feedbacks, high fidelity virtual modelling, multimodal data analysis, and the integration of subjective and objective evaluations.
+In this section, we conduct a case study to demonstrate the effectiveness of the proposed IC-HDT-ECoTI in a specific application, i.e., physical therapy, following the implementation guidelines in Section \ref{Kep}.
+This can also be seen as a preliminary attempt to address the design requirements and challenges mentioned in Section \ref{KD}.